LucaCarignano/notifications/SRS.md

 ### 2.5 Assumptions and Dependencies
 <incompleto, traducir>

-* El software funcionara para cualquier navegador
+* El software funcionara para cualquier navegador ???
 * El usuario deberá tener conexion a internet

 ## 3. Requirements
 <incompleto>
-> This section specifies the software product's requirements.
-Specify all of the software requirements to a level of detail sufficient to enable designers to design a software system to satisfy those requirements, and to enable testers to test that the software system satisfies those requirements.
+> This section specifies the software product's requirements.This section contains all of the functional and quality requirements of the system.
+It gives a detailed description of the system and all its features.

-> The specific requirements should:
-* Be uniquely identifiable.
-* State the subject of the requirement (e.g., system, software, etc.) and what shall be done.
-* Optionally state the conditions and constraints, if any.
-* Describe every input (stimulus) into the software system, every output (response) from the software system, and all functions performed by the software system in response to an input or in support of an output.
-* Be verifiable (e.g., the requirement realization can be proven to the customer's satisfaction)
-* Conform to agreed upon syntax, keywords, and terms.

 ### 3.1 External Interfaces
 <incompleto>
-> This subsection defines all the inputs into and outputs requirements of the software system.
-Each interface defined may include the following content:
+> This section provides a detailed description of all inputs into and outputs from the system.
+It also gives a description of the hardware, software and communication interfaces and provides basic prototypes of the user interface.

 * Name of item
 * Source of input or destination of output
 * Valid range, accuracy, and/or tolerance